Ritesh001-Git/git-cheat-sheet/README.md

 - To create a new branch called the new branch
 - To create a local branch and switch to it
 - To delete the branch called my_branch
+- To push a branch to remote
+- To rename a current branch
+- To merge branch _a into branch_b

 ## 6) Share & Update (Remotes)